commandAGI/commandAGI/docs/installation.md

 ## Next Steps

-- Follow the [Quick Start Guide](quickstart.md) to begin using commandAGI2
+- Follow the [Quick Start Guide](quickstart.md) to begin using commandAGI
 - Explore the [Core Concepts](concepts/index.md) to understand the framework
 - Try the [Basic Automation Tutorial](tutorials/basic_automation.md) for a hands-on example